EniesLobby/timeslots_frontend/README.md

 # Timeslots frontend
 ## Overview
-Front end to consume REST server
-UI for Create/Read/Update/Delete Interviewers, Candidates and timeslots
+Front end to consume REST server for managing interviewers and candidates timeslots UI for Create/Read/Update/Delete Interviewers, Candidates and timeslots
 Shows matches for a given range.
 If the range is not given shows for the next week